dthonon/Client_API_VN/CONTRIBUTING.rst

 ------------

 Code changes must be related to an github issue.
-Any development, except urgent patches, must be done on the develop branch.
+Any development, except urgent patches, must be done on a specific branch.

 The prefered editor is MS Visual Studio Code, with `blake` formating.